Tinana52/CS3110-Sp2022/INSTALL.md

 `-sigma 1.0`
 All of the flags are optional.
 To specify a flag value, use `-flag value`.
 The flags not specified will use the default values.
 What we generated in MS1 is an "artwork".
 What we generated in MS2 is a "picture".
 The differences are explained in our progress report.

 The output artwork is in `/data/output`
+The gif for correspond artwork is in `/data/output`